altommo/Link_Profiler_Repo/README.md

             # ... etc.
     ```
     For `USE_GSC_API=true`, ensure your `credentials.json` and `token.json` files are in the project root (`Link_Profiler/`) as described in the "Google Search Console API Setup" section below.

-    Run Docker Compose:
-    ```bash
-    docker-compose up -d
-    ```
-    This will start PostgreSQL, Redis, the API coordinator, and satellite crawlers.

 ### Google Search Console API Setup (for `GSCBacklinkAPIClient`)